lrkrol/SEREEGA/docs/README.md

 plot_signal_fromclass(ersp, epochs);
 ```

-Indicating the `phase` of the modulating wave is optional, as is indicating the `modMinAmplitude`, as above.
+Indicating the `phase` of the modulating wave is optional, as is indicating the `modMinRelAmplitude`, as above.
 Additionally, the amplitude-modulated signal can be attenuated completely during a given baseline period, using a tapering window similar to the one used for frequency bursts.

 ```matlab
 ersp.frequency = [12 15 25 28];